-To accomplish the objectives of the Bight'08 study, three criteria must be met for any analytical methods used:
+To accomplish the objectives of the Bight '13 study, three criteria must be met for any analytical methods used:

-- Sufficient sensitivity must be obtained to achieve the required data reporting objectives for any target analytes (Table 9).
-The confidence of these reporting requirements is estimated by assessing the analytical variation resulting from repeated analyses of spiked samples close to these levels (sensitivity criteria). - Performance of any laboratory must be consistent with that of the other laboratories.
-Laboratories analyzing the Bight'08 samples must participate in the on-going intercalibration exercises.
-The acceptable performance for any given laboratory is that the concentrations of any measurable constituents must be within three standard deviations of the average measured concentrations reported by all of the laboratories that analyzed for that constituent (precision criteria).
-Alternatively, the results must be within specified limits agreed upon by the intercalibration groups. - Analyses of certified reference materials must yield values within the specified range of the certified values (Tables 5 through 8).
+- Sufficient sensitivity must be obtained to achieve the required data reporting objectives for any target analytes (Table 5-1).
+The confidence of these reporting requirements is estimated by assessing the analytical variation resulting from repeated analyses of spiked samples close to these levels (sensitivity criteria). - Performance of each laboratory must be consistent with that of the other laboratories.
+Laboratories analyzing the Bight '13 samples must participate in the on-going intercalibration exercises.
+The results must be within specified limits agreed upon by the chemistry committee. - Analyses of certified reference materials must yield values within the specified range of the certified values.
 However, due to the inherent variability in analyses near the method detection limit, control limit criteria for relative accuracy will only apply to analytes having certified values that are >10 times the MDL established by the laboratory (accuracy criteria).

 The on-going intercalibration exercises are used to provide an initial check on the performance of the participating laboratories against these criteria.
-Any laboratory that fails to meet these criteria should repeat analyses of the intercalibration samples before commencing analyses of actual Bight'08 survey samples.
+Any laboratory that fails to meet these criteria should repeat analyses of the intercalibration samples before commencing analyses of actual Bight '13 survey samples.

 Continuous performance evaluation against these criteria can be achieved by analyses of sample duplicates, spiked blanks, matrix spikes, reporting level spikes, laboratory control standards, and certified reference materials.
-The data quality requirements for the Bight'08 study are summarized in Tables 5 through 8.
+The data quality requirements for the Bight '13 study are summarized in Tables 5-3 to 5-6.
 Discussion of each component is detailed below.

-Initial Calibration
+Initial calibration

-Equipment should be calibrated prior to the analysis of each sample batch, after each major equipment disruption, and whenever on-going continuing calibration checks do not meet recommended control limit criteria (Tables 5 through 8).
+Equipment should be calibrated prior to the analysis of each sample batch, after each major equipment disruption, and whenever on-going continuing calibration checks do not meet recommended control limit criteria (Table 5-1).

 Organics.
-Calibration range must be established for each constituent from a minimum of five analytical standards of increasing concentration.
+The calibration range must be established for each constituent from a minimum of five analytical standards of increasing concentration.
 The calibration range should be well characterized and must be established prior to the analysis of samples.
 Only data resulting from quantification within the demonstrated working calibration range may be reported by a laboratory without annotation (i.e., quantification based on extrapolation outside the calibration range is not acceptable).
 Samples with measured concentrations above the calibration range should be diluted as appropriate, and reanalyzed.
 For results below the lowest calibration point or reporting limit (RL), samples may be further concentrated, or the results must be "flagged" (annotated) as <RL.
 The latter is acceptable only if: (1) sample extraction/concentration steps were sufficient to meet the target analyte RL goals of the study, or (2) matrix problems have required sample dilution.